 - Basic knowledge of cPanel.

 We will be using YOURLS as the backend of our URL shortening service.
-YOURLS aka Your Own URL Shortener, is an open-source and completely free -yet very professional PHP script which will provide us with all set of tools required to create and manage short links.
+YOURLS aka Your Own URL Shortener, is an open-source PHP script which will provide us with all set of tools required to create and manage short links.

-Note: I will be showing the YOURLS installation on a SiteGround cPanel.
-Locations/names of options might vary a bit in your host.
+If your webhost offers cPanel, this is how you install YOURLS.
+I will be showing the YOURLS installation on a SiteGround cPanel.
+Locations/names of options might vary in your host.

 Log in to your cPanel.